awesome-panel/awesome-panel/README.md

 python -m venv .venv
 ```

-and activate the environment.
+and activate the environment using one of the below commands.

-On Linux, OsX or in a Windows Git Bash terminal it's

 ```bash
 source .venv/Scripts/activate
 ```

-or alternatively

 ```bash
 source .venv/bin/activate
 ```

-In a Windows terminal it's
+or for windows

 ```bash
 .venv/Scripts/activate.bat